ramtech123/pocs/README.md

 # pocs
-This is a repository to hold self-training projects
+This is a repository to hold self-training projects.